How to run high availability Mosquitto on Kubernetes

 name: config

 That’s it!
-Now you have a super robust mosquitto setup.
+Now you have a much more robust mosquitto setup.
 The two pods will run different nodes and sync all messages.

-You can see get the manifests directly off of my Github repo, where I use a kustomization to generate the config..
+You can grab all the manifests directly off of my Github repo, where I use a kustomization to generate the config..